 4/ Story Arcs

 Prior to the 90s most cult series did not have ongoing story arcs.
 The likes of Doctor Who, Lost in Space, the original Star Trek, The Avengers, Doomwatch all had self contained episodes.
-The reason for this was because when selling these shows abroad the makers had to take into account the fact that the entire series might not be brought, and thus they decided to make each story one that could effectively introduce a new audience to the series.
+The reason for this was because when selling these shows abroad the makers had to take into account the fact that the entire series might not be brought, and so they decided to make each story one that could effectively introduce a new audience to the series.

 There were some exceptions, such as the already mentioned Blake’s 7 and the Key to Time story arc in Classic Who.